 Queenstown is one of New Zealand’s most exciting destinations.
 Surrounded by towering mountains, positioned on the edge of a lake, Queenstown is a hub of adventure, thrumming with adrenaline and an omnipresent sense of fun.

 Whether you like to indulge your inner explorer or simply relax and enjoy the finer things in life, you'll be able to craft your perfect itinerary from Queenstown, the perfect base for exploring the area.

-Queenstown sits on the shore of crystal clear Lake Wakatipu among dramatic alpine ranges; it’s rumoured that gold prospectors - captivated by the majestic beauty of the surrounding mountains and rivers - gave this now cosmopolitan town its name.
+Queenstown sits on the shore of Lake Wakatipu among dramatic alpine ranges.
+It’s rumoured that gold prospectors - captivated by the majestic beauty of the surrounding mountains and rivers - gave this now cosmopolitan town its name.

 With a smorgasbord of outdoor activities, Queenstown is the home of the ultimate adventure bucket list.
 There’s skiing from winter right through to spring, and activities such as bungy jumping, sky diving, canyon swinging, jet boating, horse trekking and river rafting all year round.
 It is also a renowned cycling destination, providing everything from easy scenic tracks to backcountry trails, road rides to heli-biking and the Southern Hemisphere’s only gondola accessed downhill mountain biking.